ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 | STATS @timestamp.min = MIN(@timestamp), @timestamp.max = MAX(@timestamp) BY user_agent.name_and_vmajor, client.geo.country_iso_code
 | EVAL first_ts = LEAST(@timestamp.min)
 | STATS client.geo.country_iso_code = TOP(client.geo.country_iso_code, 1, "desc"), user_agent.name_and_vmajor = TOP(user_agent.name_and_vmajor, 1, "desc") WHERE @timestamp.min == first_ts BY @timestamp.min, @timestamp.max
-| SORT @timestamp.min DESC
 | LOOKUP JOIN ua_lookup ON user_agent.name_and_vmajor
 | WHERE release_date IS NOT NULL
+| SORT @timestamp.min DESC
 | KEEP release_date, user_agent.name_and_vmajor, client.geo.country_iso_code, @timestamp.min, @timestamp.max
 ```

-Wow!
-This is great!
-But maintaining that `ua_lookup` index looks like a lot of work.
+We can quickly see the problem with maintaining our own `ua_lookup` index.
+It would take a lot of work to truly track the release date of every Browser version in the wild.

 Fortunately, Elastic makes it possible to leverage an external Large Language Model to lookup those browser release dates for us!

 Execute the following query:
 ```